ManikinSaute/pdf2post/README.md

 ## Some other stuff the plugin does

-- Registers an Import Custom Post Type — this is where the original data will be saved in MD format
+- Registers an Import Custom Post Type, this is where the original data will be saved in MD format
-- Registers a Gutenberg Custom Post Type — this is where we will save the Gutenberg version of the content
+- Registers a Gutenberg Custom Post Type, this is where we will save the Gutenberg version of the content
 - Creates a sidebar settings tab with...
 - A dashboard
 - Logging